rust-lang/book/src/ch03-03-how-functions-work.md

 </Listing>

 Function definitions are also statements; the entire preceding example is a statement in itself.
-(As we will see below, _calling_ a function is not a statement.)
+(As we’ll see below, _calling_ a function is not a statement, though.)

 Statements do not return values.
 Therefore, you can’t assign a `let` statement to another variable, as the following code tries to do; you’ll get an error: